waris1hezb/MotionInput-UnityLibrary/Assets/Documentation/GeneralScriptsReadme.md

 ### Usage

 Attach this script to a GameObject in the scene.
-Customize the billboard behavior and rotation locking using the serialized fields.
+Customise the billboard behavior and rotation locking using the serialised fields.
 When the scene is played, the GameObject will behave according to the specified options.